Teenage Hair Loss: Causes & Treatments

 Alopecia Areata

 Teenage hair loss can also happen due to an autoimmune condition called alopecia areata.
-Alopecia areata causes patchy hair loss as your immune system mistakenly attacks your healthy hair follicles.
+Alopecia areata causes patchy hair loss because your immune system mistakenly attacks your healthy hair follicles.
 This condition is common for teens.

 Treatment

 Treatment can include topical steroids or other medications that help stimulate regrowth.
-My mom's dermatologist gave me a small tube of steroids to apply on my bald patches, and they were gone in weeks.
+My mom's dermatologist gave me a small tube of steroids to apply to my bald patches, and they were gone in weeks.

 Telogen Effluvium